jaog1992/jaog1992/README.md

 <!--

-	` If you are a 42 cadet: feel free to reach me on Slack -> @jde-orma- `
+	` If you are a 42 cadet: feel free to reach me on Slack -> @jde-orma- ` -->

-### Thanks for visiting! 😉

-I'm a Senior SCADA Engineer in the transportation industry 🚦🚧🚛 and I'm currently a Software Engineering student at [42 School](https://www.42urduliz.com/)

-Here are some of my achievements and interests:

-* 📟  Bachelor´s Degree in Industrial Electronic and Automatic Engineering
-* 🚀  Masters Degree in Space Science and Technology
-* 💹  Master of Business Administration
-* 💻  +7 years of experience as a SCADA Engineer
-* 👍  Worked as a Quality technician for 1 year
-* 🎸  Worked as a professional guitarrist for 2 years
-* 📜  Former President of the Student Council of the UPV/EHU
-* 🏊  Swimming
-* 👶  Father of two
- -->
 ---

 | [![jaog's GitHub stats](https://github-readme-stats.vercel.app/api?username=jaog1992&count_private=true&show_icons=true&hide=issues&hide_border=true&theme=prussian)](https://github.com/jaog1992?tab=repositories) | [![jaog1992's most used languages](https://github-readme-stats.vercel.app/api/top-langs/?username=jaog1992&layout=compact&hide_border=true&theme=prussian)](https://github.com/jaog1992?tab=repositories) |